© 2017 – Focal Press

-"Spend your hard-earned cash on Dan's book, read it, then go make your movie."
+"Spend your hard-earned cash on Dan's book, read it, and then go make your movie."

-"Both a brutally realistic view of the state of indie film and a remarkably comprehensive and aspirational step-by-step guide to the filmmaking process, Mirvish's book is essential reading for all working filmmakers: Equally applicable to traditional indie filmmaking, and also the brave-new world of digital content creators working at any level, from YouTube to network TV.
+"Both a brutally realistic view of the state of indie film and a remarkably comprehensive and aspirational step-by-step guide to the filmmaking process, Mirvish's book is essential reading for all working filmmakers.
+Equally applicable to traditional indie filmmaking and the brave new world of digital content creators working at any level, from YouTube to network TV.
 With Mirvish's quirky sense of humor and shoestring-budget approach to filmmaking, it's an essential addition to any film school curriculum that wants to quickly engage their students with an accessible and relevant text."

 "This is the guidebook that belongs in the proverbial rucksack of anyone embarking on the perilous adventure of making an independent feature film.
 Read for advice, inspiration, and to remind yourself that with enough willpower and a little ingenuity - it can be done."

 —Charles Spano, writer and producer of the award-winning feature Embers

 Write a Brilliant Script!

 You're in Good Company